NiGiga/DatabaseProject/README.md

 - `delate_reservation`: Delete resrvation.
 - `edit_shift`: Modify or insert a Shift (for manager only).

+Note that the use of prepared statments compiled with python implies thanks to the functions `conn=get_connection()`, `conn.autcomit = False`, `conn.commit()` and `conn.rollback()`; to automatically use the transactions that guarantee `ACID propieties`.

 ### Views

 - **AvailableTables**: Provides real-time table availability.
 - **DailySales**: Summarizes daily revenue.
 - **EmployeeShift**: Provides employees assignments

+It is finally decided not to use views because of the unnecessary cost of updating them, caused by the continuous and possible updating of the tables to which they relate.

 ## Limitations